Australia women's national softball team: Women's World Championship

 Australia's women have won the World Championships.
 Australia was one of five nations to compete at the inaugural ISF Women's World Championship held in Melbourne, Victoria in 1965.
 At the time Australia hosted the event, the sport was being played by women across the country on the club and school level.
 At the 1965 Championships, Australia played two games against the United States where they shut them out and allowed them to score no runs.
 In 1974, Australia was knocked out at the semi-finals stage by the Americans by a score of 6–0.
 Australia finished second to the United States at the 1998 championship.
 They lost in a one hit shutout.
 This was their best finish since the competition's inception.
 Australia will compete at the 2012 edition.

 Olympics

-Australia competed at all four Olympic Games where the sport was played.
+Australia competed at all five Olympic Games where the sport was played.
 At them, they won three bronze medals and a silver.